gkm2164/lengine/lengine-compiler/README.md

 # Lengine Compiler

-The purpose of this Lengine project to have dedicated compiler along with the engine.
+The purpose of this Lengine project is to have dedicated compiler along with the engine(REPL).
-Target machine is JVM.
+Currently, target machine is JVM, and LLVM is a future works.
-For now, it's experimental, as it is under development.
+For now, it's experimental.
+Compiler's structure is now stabilized, but, still grammar & library parts are in development.

-So far, all the implements allowed are in `hello.lg` file.
+So far, all the implements allowed are under [../compiler-example](https://github.com/gkm2164/lengine/tree/master/compile-example)

 ## How to test?